-The Flash information area, including the Zilog Flash option bits, is located in the data memory address space.
+The Flash information area, including Zilog Flash option bits, are located in the data memory address space.
 The Z8 Encore!
-F083A Series devices are configured by the Zilog Flash option bits to prevent the user from writing to the eZ8 CPU data memory address space.
+MCU is configured by these proprietary Flash option bits to prevent the user from writing to the eZ8 CPU data memory address space.